sdboyer/gta/README.md

 already set in a manifest, or for simply exploring _all_ the possible versions of a particular dependency.

+In short, if you're not sure what version of a dependency you want to use, running gta might help you figure it out.

 ## Installation

 ```